 What does travel insurance cover?

-Person at the airport holding a cellphone and smiling.
+Women at the airport holding a cellphone and looking at flight times.

-Travel insurance is meant to protect individuals and give them the best chance at experiencing safe travels abroad.
-While the specifics of travel insurance will vary between insurance plans and companies, here are some of the most common inclusions listed:
+While the specifics of travel insurance policies vary between insurance plans and companies, here are some of the most common coverage options available:

 Trip cancellation and interruption